MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Walkthrough: Setting Up and Invoicing Sales Prepayments
+# <a name="walkthrough-set-up-and-invoicing-sales-prepayments"></a>Walkthrough: Setting Up and Invoicing Sales Prepayments

 This walkthrough takes you through the process of setting up and using prepayments in [!INCLUDE [prod_short](includes/prod_short.md)]. [!INCLUDE [prepayment_def](includes/prepayment_def.md)]